Erik W. Draeger

 • Organization

 Dr. Erik Draeger is the group leader of the Scientific Computing Group in the Center for Applied Scientific Computing.
-He is also the Deputy Director for Application Development for the DOE Exascale Computing Project.
-Previously, Dr. Draeger was the lead developer of the LLNL qball branch of the open source Qbox code, a massively parallel first-principles molecular dynamics code originally written by Francois Gygi.
+He is also the Director of the High Performance Computing Innovation Center (HPCIC) and the RADIUSS project at LLNL.
+Previously, Dr. Draeger was the Deputy Director for Application Development for the DOE Exascale Computing Project and before that the developer of the LLNL qball branch of the open source Qbox code, a massively parallel first-principles molecular dynamics code originally written by Francois Gygi.
 Dr. Gygi and Dr. Draeger won the 2006 Gordon Bell award for sustained floating point performance on the Blue Gene/L supercomputer.
 He co-developed the Cardioid cardiac electrophysiology code, a highly scalable biology application used to model arrhythmias in human heart geometries at near-real time, and is one of the main developers of the HARVEY code, a Lattice Boltzmann fluid dynamics code used for circulatory modeling that was a 2015 Gordon Bell Award Finalist.

 Dr. Draeger earned a Bachelor's degree in Physics from the University of California, Berkeley in 1995 and later earned a Master's and a Ph.D. in theoretical condensed matter physics from the University of Illinois, Urbana-Champaign in 2001, working with Professor David Ceperley on path integral Monte Carlo simulations of superfluid helium droplets and surfaces.